onedata/onedata-documentation/docs/glossary.md

 ## Couchbase

 ## File Id
-Uniquely specifies the location of a file or directory.
+A unique, global identifier associated with a file or directory.
 Learn more [here](user-guide/data.md#file-id).

 ## File path
-Specifies a unique location of file or directory in a file system.
+Uniquely specifies the location of a file or directory.
 Learn more [here](user-guide/data.md#file-path).

 ## File popularity